an annual incubator that mentors, supports and publishes emerging writers in critical forms

 Grayson is a Ph.D student in the Faculty of Information at the University of Toronto.
 He researches Korean webtoons, the digital culture industry, and transnational culture, utilizing an interdisciplinary approach to ask how people are imagining alternative realities within/without capitalism.
-Grayson is also a co-founder of giant doma, where he produces podcasts, makes digital collage art, and fulfills various other creative impulses.
+Grayson also produces podcasts, makes digital collage art, and fulfills various other creative impulses.

 Kelly is a community arts facilitator who is constantly interested in the ways digital media can be a site and tool for social change.
 She is a graduate from the Masters of Environmental Studies program at York University with a focus on community-arts methodology, critical food pedagogy and critical theory.
 Her favourite food is any form of noodle soup.